 A new survey from the Mom Complex, the marketing-to-mothers division of the Martin Agency, reports that moms really want time off from housework (57%) and a homemade gift or card.
 While 42% want that, only 28% got it last year.

-In an article by Lynn Harris on Babble.com titled Forget Breakfast In Bed, Harris encourages Mother’s Day gift givers to give the gift of time, housecleaning and appreciation.
+In an article by Lynn Harris on Babble.com titled Forget Breakfast In Bed Link opens in a new tab, Harris encourages Mother’s Day gift givers to give the gift of time, housecleaning and appreciation.

 Molly Maid customers are outspoken about eliminating house cleaning from their weekly To Do lists.
 Sara posted the following testimonial to our website, “I loved coming home to a clean, fresh smelling home and being able to relax and spend time with my family instead of worrying about cobwebs.
 Thank you so much!”